carterfunkhouser/PersonalWebsite/content/publication/lieberman-2017-a/index.md

 publishDate: '2021-02-18T21:57:33.588712Z'
 publication_types:
 - '2'
-abstract: © 2017 Elsevier B.V.
-Emotion-modulated startle is a frequently used method in affective science.
+abstract: Emotion-modulated startle is a frequently used method in affective science.
 Although there is a growing literature on the reliability of this measure, it is presently unclear how many startle responses are necessary to obtain a reliable signal.
 The present study therefore evaluated the reliability